apollographql/federation/docs/source/federation-spec.md

 }
 ```

-When fetching `Review.product` from the Reviews service, it is possible to request the `name` with the expectation that the Reviews service can provide it when going from review to product. `Product.name` is an external field on an external type which is why the local type extension of `Product` and annotation of `name` is required.
+When fetching `Review.product` from the Reviews subgraph, it is possible to request the `name` with the expectation that the Reviews subgraph can provide it when going from review to product. `Product.name` is an external field on an external type, which is why the local type extension of `Product` and annotation of `name` is required.

 ### `@requires`